 To spread the word, KLOUDIP designed a range of resources where anyone can learn more about the new technologies and try them:

-- The website describes new technologies in simple terms and features the biggest telematics app store in Sri Lanka.
+- The website describes new technologies in simple terms and features the biggest telematics app store.
 There, businesses and individuals can request software and hardware.

-- The blog tells about how new technologies are implemented in real life by the biggest companies in Sri Lanka, including MAS, Abans, DHL, etc.
+- The blog tells about how new technologies are implemented in real life by the biggest companies, including MAS, Abans, DHL, etc.

 - Facebook, LinkedIn, Twitter, and Instagram, where KLOUDIP discusses the new technologies in the context of events happening in the country, via colored graphics and video materials.